en_USEnglish

 OpenStack installation

 Before you can use OpenStack, you need to install and configure the necessary components.
-Here's how to install OpenStack:
+Here are the steps to install OpenStack:

 Hardware requirements

-Before you start installing OpenStack, you need to make sure that your hardware meets the minimum requirements.
-This means having sufficient processor, memory and storage resources to support OpenStack.
+Before you begin installing OpenStack, you need to ensure your hardware meets the minimum requirements.
+This means having sufficient processor, memory, and storage resources to support OpenStack.

-Recommended minimum hardware requirements for OpenStack installation include:
+The minimum recommended hardware requirements for installing OpenStack include:

 • Quad-core processor with virtualization support.

-• 8 GB RAM (16 GB recommended for best performance).
+• 8 GB of RAM (16 GB recommended for best performance).

-• 100 GB hard disk space (SSD recommended for best performance).
+• 100 GB of disk space (SSD recommended for best performance).

 • 1 network interface for administration and at least 2 additional network interfaces for user traffic.